aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/worksheet-views/show-and-hide-worksheets-and-tabs/_index.md

 - Sheet tabs.
 - Tab scrolling buttons.

 Sheet tabs represent the worksheets in the Excel file.
 Click any tab to switch to that worksheet.
 The more worksheets in the workbook, the more sheet tabs there are.
-If the Excel file has a good number of worksheets you need buttons to navigate through them.
-So, Microsoft Excel provides tab scrolling buttons for scrolling through the sheet tabs.
+If the Excel file has a large number of worksheets, you need buttons to navigate through them.
+Therefore, Microsoft Excel provides tab scrolling buttons for scrolling through the sheet tabs.

-Using Aspose.Cells, developers can control the visibility of sheet tabs and tabs scrolling buttons in Excel files.
+Using Aspose.Cells, developers can control the visibility of sheet tabs and tab scrolling buttons in Excel files.

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents an Excel file.
 The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class provides a wide range of properties and methods to manage an Excel file.
-To control the visibility of tabs in an Excel file, developers can use the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class' [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) property. [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) is a Boolean property, which means that it can only store a **true** or **false** value.
+To control the visibility of tabs in an Excel file, developers can use the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class' [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) property. [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) is a Boolean property, which means that it can only store either a **true** or **false** value.

 ### **Making Tabs Visible**

-Make tabs visible with the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class' [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) property to **true**.
+Make tabs visible by setting the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class' [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) property to **true**.

 ### **Hiding Tabs**

 Hide tabs in an Excel file by setting the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class' [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--) property to **false**.

-Below is a complete example that opens an Excel file (book1.xls), hides its tabs and saves the modified file as output.xls.
+Below is a complete example that opens an Excel file (`book1.xls`), hides its tabs, and saves the modified file as `output.xls`.
 After the code execution, you will see that the tabs of the workbook are hidden.

 ```html
 <!DOCTYPE html>